MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 - Reverse Proxy

-The specifics are listed in the tables below.
+The specifics are listed in the tables that follow.

 This is where a little pre-planning is good, but sometimes you've deployed Skype for Business Server 2019 without intending to deploy mobility, and that comes up later when you already have certificates in your environment.
 Reissuing them via an internal CA is typically pretty easy, but with public certificates from a public CA, that can be a little more pricey.